 The world is complicated.
-We learn to move beyond ourselves – to question, to observe; we learn doubt.
-What we once relied on is crowded out by all the variations in circumstances and human behaviors that are the inevitable consequence of maturing.
+We learn to move beyond ourselves – to question and to observe; we learn doubt.
+What we once relied on is crowded out by variations in circumstances and human behaviors that we experience.
+This is the inevitable consequence of maturing.

 Objects break.
 Accidents happen.
 Adults are fallible.
 Motives are often hidden.
 We find ourselves on the receiving end of a constant flow of impressions and incidents that form us and condition us.
-And we realize how much is out of our control.
+We realize how much is out of our control.

 Doubt is a special word.
 We use it in the context of everyday life, in counterbalance to notions of faith, and we recognize it as a potent term when it comes to the American judicial system.
 “Beyond reasonable doubt” is a phrase of considerable significance.